department-for-transport-public/D-TRO/README.md

 - Validation rules
 - Example JSON D-TRO files

-Please note that the Interface Control Documents for Publishers and Consumers (specifying the API interface for data extraction, supply and publication) will be updated later in the week commencing 7 October 2024.
+Updated Interface Control Documents (ICDs) for Publishers and Consumers (specifying the API interface for data extraction, supply and publication) were updated on 10 October 2024.

 See Issue #1 for more details: